 Another important distinction to note- phonological awareness is oral.
 You may have heard the saying, “Phonological awareness can be done in the dark”.
-When it’s attached to print, it becomes phonics.
-But, it can be developed alongside phonics.
+But, it should be developed alongside phonics.
 It’s typical for beginning readers in kindergarten to work on learning letter names and sounds (phonics) while they’re also working on rhyming, alliteration, and segmenting onsets and rimes.
 To be successful with using phonics to read and spell words, students need strong phonological awareness to connect with their letter-sound knowledge.
 Phonological awareness, or more specifically phonemic awareness, continues to be built and supported through word building activities in conjunction with phonics.
-For some students, phonemic awareness work done in the context of phonics is enough to build their development.
-For others, however, not building a solid awareness of sounds without print will continue to inhibit their development of the skills necessary to become successful readers and writers.
 This post looks at phonological awareness as a whole.
 You can read more about phonemic awareness itself in my What is Phonemic Awareness and Phonemic Awareness Activities posts.

 PHONOLOGICAL AWARENESS CONTINUUM